alexandrebodin/webpack-book/basics/Installation.md

 Webpack comes with a package for use while developing.

 It allows you to build and serve your files on the fly with auto rebuild when you update your files and some other lovely things!

-Go ahead and install it.
+Go ahead and install it in your project.

 ```
 npm install --save-dev webpack-dev-server